-Procedure Responsibilities New S106 Agreement completed Legal to send agreement to beneficiary departments, notifying of relevant provisions, allocations and spending requirements.
+Procedure Responsibilities New S106 Agreement completed Legal to send agreement to planning case officer to issue the planning permission.
+S106 officer will send it to beneficiary departments, notifying of relevant provisions, allocations and spending requirements.
 S106 Officer to notify District Councillors, Parish Councils and South Downs National Park (SDNP) if appropriate.
 S106 Officer to enter details from agreement onto S106 database with trigger dates.
 Monitoring trigger dates to secure receipts S106 Officer to follow diary trigger dates and monitor progress on reaching trigger points when payment due.
 Enter and update information on S106 database.
 Once trigger achieved, write to developer with invoice for contribution due, having confirmed figures with Finance.
 Chase contribution if overdue If payment not received, S106 Officer to remind developer of obligation.
-If payment still not received, pass matter to Planning Enforcement to initiate enforcement action for non-compliance/breach.
+If payment still not received, pass matter to Planning Enforcement to initiate enforcement action for non-compliance/ breach.
 Receipt of monies S106 Officer to monitor receipt of payments through the BACS system or to pay cheque in and update the S106 database with receipt.
 S106 Officer to notify beneficiary departments and District Councillors.
 S106 Officer to ensure contribution made to SDNP in relation to national park application.
 Responsibility for expenditure Beneficiary departments to identify appropriate projects on consultation with parishes/community groups if not previously agreed; to follow agreed scheme of delegation for agreement of spend; to notify relevant Parish Council and/or community group once contribution received; to notify SDNP of intended works; and to notify S106 Officer of progress and ultimate completion of the works.
 Control of service infrastructure reserves Service accountants to advise service provider of balance on each 'earmarked' reserve.